Ion Agârbiceanu

 Agârbiceanu became involved politically with the Romanian National Party, siding with its more radical offshoot, under Octavian Goga.
 Committed to social and cultural activism in Transylvania, Agârbiceanu spent the 1910s officiating near Sibiu, with a break during World War I that saw him taking refuge in Russia, the Ukrainian People's Republic, and eventually the Moldavian Democratic Republic.
 He served as a chaplain for the Romanian Volunteer corps, and was decorated for his service.
 In 1919, Agârbiceanu moved to Cluj, where he lived for most of the remainder of his life.
 After the war, he involved himself in both the political and cultural life of Greater Romania.
 He moved between the National Peasants' Party, the People's Party, and the National Agrarian Party, all while remaining engaged with organizing specifically Greek-Catholic interest groups.
 Already in the 1920s, Agârbiceanu expressed disappointment with the cultural decline he felt was encouraged by an emerging political class, embracing instead radical-right positions and eugenics, while also demanding administrative decentralization and encouraging the peasantry to improve its economic standing.
 Voted into the Romanian Academy, he served terms in the Assembly of Deputies, and assumed the office of Senate vice president under the National Renaissance Front dictatorship.

 As editor and columnist at Tribuna, Agârbiceanu decried Hungarian revisionism and openly supported the politics of King Carol II as a means to solidify union.
 He was eventually forced out of Northern Transylvania during World War II.
 He spent his last decade and a half under a communist regime that outlawed his church, an act in which he refused to cooperate.
 Much of his work, with its transparent Christian moralizing, proved incompatible with the new ideology, and was banned by communist censors; however, especially after 1953, the regime found him useful for its image, and bestowed honors upon him.
 He was never allowed to publish his complete works, and continued to struggle with his censors during his final years.
-Agârbiceanu's full contribution has been made available and reappraised since the 1990s, but he endures as a largely forgotten author, with the possible exception of his Apuseni-based novella, Fefeleaga.
+Agârbiceanu's full contribution has been made available and reappraised since the 1990s, but he remains a largely forgotten author, with the possible exception of his Apuseni-based novella, Fefeleaga.